jasonmeltzer/serverless-provisioning-experiment/README.md

 For subscribing to the CloudWatch alarms via email (using the value in the config file under alarmNotificationEmail) you will need to click a link that will automatically be sent to you by AWS when you deploy.
 Again, if you don't want these emails, just don't click the link (but you have to enter a value in the config, for now.)

-If you want to subscribe to the CloudWatch alarms in your Slack channel, enter a webhook URL (set it up here: https://my.slack.com/services/new/incoming-webhook/).
-Again, just enter a bogus URL if you don't want this.
+If you want to subscribe to the CloudWatch alarms in your Slack channel, enter a webhook URL (set it up here: https://my.slack.com/services/new/incoming-webhook/) and channel to publish to.
+Again, just enter a bogus URL and channel if you don't want this.

 # The recommended order to deploy these projects: